segmentio/typewriter/README.md

 // ...

-analytics.feedViewed({
+analytics.viewedTypewriter({
   properties: {
-    profileId: '42'
+    user_id: '1234'
   }
 })
 ```

-To see a full working example, see the [Node.js example here](./examples/node).
+To see a full working example, see the [Node.js example here](./examples/gen-js/node).

-We recommend that you add client generation as [a `package.json` command](#javascript--typescript-quickstart).
+We recommend that you add client generation as a [`package.json` command](#javascript--typescript-quickstart).

 ### Android Quickstart